Updated on June 20, 2025

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-Types of Corneal Dystrophy
+Is Corneal Dystrophy Serious?

 The cornea consists of five layers:

-Anterior
+Anterior Corneal Dystrophy

 Examples of this type of corneal disease include: